lbijeau/gemini-training/GETTING_STARTED.md

     ```bash
     touch practice/hello_world_gemini.py
     ```
 2.  **Run Gemini CLI** with a prompt to generate the function.
-(This command is illustrative and depends on the actual Gemini CLI usage).
     ```bash
-    gemini generate --output practice/hello_world_gemini.py --prompt "write a python function named hello_world that prints 'Hello, Gemini!'"
+    gemini "Write a Python function named `hello_world` that prints 'Hello, Gemini!'.
+Create it in a new file at `practice/hello_world_gemini.py`."
     ```
-    *Note: The exact command syntax may vary based on your Gemini CLI installation.
-This is a hypothetical example.*
+    *Note: The exact syntax may vary based on your Gemini CLI installation, but this conversational style is the correct approach.*

 3.  **Inspect the generated code:**
     Open `practice/hello_world_gemini.py` to see the function Gemini generated.